 When you turn fonts on and off, you need to ensure that you do not deactivate fonts that Mac OS X requires for proper operation and user interface display.
-To do this, use Font Book to copy the All Fonts collection and divide the copy into two new sets: one that will be protected from deactivation-System fonts; and another for all your other fonts-Master fonts.
+Use Font Book to copy the All Fonts collection and divide the copy into two new sets: one that will be protected from deactivation-System fonts; and another for all your other fonts-Master fonts.
+Alternatively, if you prefer to place your favorite fonts in your user fonts folder (~/Library/Fonts), you don't need to add the fonts to the All Fonts collection.
+Mac OS X automatically places fonts in the All Fonts folder if you've added them to your user fonts folder.